fifth-postulate/parser-combinators/workshop/guide/src/work/A.md

 ## Exercises
 1. What is the type of `parserA`
 2. Implement `parserA` in your favorite language.
 From now on, implement will also mean verify your implementation.
+3. If your language does not have a `startsWith` function for `string` how would you implement it?
+What tools are provided for working with `string`?